Sliding Scale of Gender Inequality

 - Gettysburg; there is talk of wives left behind, but the only women that actually appear in the film are either waving to the troops or tending the wounded in the background.

-- The Good The Bad And The Ugly: A prostitute appearing in a single scene is the most important female character and the only one given a name.
+- The Good, the Bad and the Ugly: A prostitute appearing in a single scene is the most important female character and the only one given a name.
 Every last woman in the film besides her is someone's wife, and all their appearances are within the first hour of the nearly 3-hour film.
-Rape, incidentally, is on Tuco's Long List of prior offenses, which is entirely Played for Laughs.
+Rape, incidentally, is on Tuco's Long List of prior offenses, which is entirely Played for Laughs (and is one of the crimes he may or may not have made up, anyway).
+In any case, it is mentioned offhand that the bandido Really Gets Around and has been married at least once.

 - For a Few Dollars More has one credited women who only appears in two brief scenes, and one girl who only appears in a flashback and has no lines